nim-lang/Nim/readme.md

-# Nimrod Compiler
+# Nim Compiler
-This repo contains the Nimrod compiler, Nimrod's stdlib, tools and documentation.
+This repo contains the Nim compiler, Nim's stdlib, tools and documentation.

 ## Compiling
-Compiling the Nimrod compiler is quite straightforward.
-Because the Nimrod compiler itself is written in the Nimrod programming language the C source of an older version of the compiler are needed to bootstrap the latest version.
-The C sources are available in a separate repo [here](http://github.com/nimrod-code/csources).
+Compiling the Nim compiler is quite straightforward.
+Because the Nim compiler itself is written in the Nim programming language the C source of an older version of the compiler are needed to bootstrap the latest version.
+The C sources are available in a separate repo [here](http://github.com/nim-code/csources).

-Pre-compiled snapshots of the compiler are also available on [Nimbuild](http://build.nimrod-lang.org/).
+Pre-compiled snapshots of the compiler are also available on [Nimbuild](http://build.nim-lang.org/).
 Your platform however may not currently be built for.

 The compiler currently supports the following platform and architecture